fabriceo/AVDSP_DAC8/avdsptools/vscode/README.md

 This repository contains an extension for Visual Studio Code, to provide code highlighting when editing a file with extension .avd or .avdsp

-keywords core,end, section and MEMORY are shown in light blue. all dsp functions like input, biquad, delayus... are shown in pink all filter names like LPLR4, PEAK ... are shown in light blue.
+for example, keywords core, end, section and MEMORY are shown in light blue. all dsp functions like input, biquad, delayus... are shown in pink all filter names like LPLR4, PEAK ... are shown in light blue.